The Archbishops of Canterbury and York have today published the Report of the House of Bishops Working Group on Human Sexuality.

 Note to Editors

-An audio interview with Sir Joseph Pilling is available on https://soundcloud.com/the-church-of-england/the-pilling-report-on-human
+An audio interview with Sir Joseph Pilling is available on our SoundCloud page.

-A video of the news conference with Sir Joseph Pilling is avaiallbe on http://www.youtube.com/watch?v=oghxqZ1AMc4&feature=youtu.be
+A video of the news conference with Sir Joseph Pilling is available on our YouTube page.

 The full text of the statement from the Archbishops of Canterbury and York can be found below